-The over-arching Joint National Committee for Higher Education Staff (JNCHES) deals with matters common to the academic sub-committee and another, non-academic, group.
+The over-arching Joint Negotiating Committee for Higher Education Staff (JNCHES) deals with matters common to the academic sub-committee and another, non-academic, group.

 As well as representing you in salary negotiations, we also represent members' pensions interests through member trustees on the Universities Superannuation Scheme and Teachers' Pension Scheme.
 See the pensions section for more on our pensions work.

 Keeping you informed

 UCU works hard to make sure members are kept fully informed about developments in HE pay and grading arrangements.
 In this website section you will find the latest information on all of our work under JNCHES, including grading arrangements and work towards equal pay.